 They include four wins in the Queen Mary with the likes of Jealous Again (2009), Acapulco (2015) and Campanelle (2020) alongside Lady Aurelia as well as a Diamond Jubilee win in 2015 with Undrafted and Commonwealth Cup glory in 2021 via Campanelle.

-Like Lady Aurelia and Campanelle before him, American Rascal will be wearing the yellow and red silks of Stonestreet Stables when he makes his Ascot bow.
+Like Lady Aurelia and Campanelle before him, American Rascal sported the yellow and red silks of Stonestreet Stables when he made his Ascot bow.